Artist Residencies and Learning Programmes

 South West France

-Are you an artist looking to develop your art and professional practise?
+Are you an artist looking to develop your art and professional practice?
 Are you interested in learning how to make your artistic dreams more sustainable?
 Keen to ensure your art has relevance to the world and the challenges we face together?
 Or maybe you are looking to use your artistic practice as an educator, social activist or community leader?

-In unique residency programmes, we invite you to be part of the magical Clos de Gaye community in south west France, where you can come together with other artists, facilitators, educators, cultural leaders, collectors and curators in extraordinary experiences that help you grow as an ‘artist-leader’, stretch the boundaries of your thinking of what your art can do in the world, and help you build a profitable, sustainable career as an artist or cultural creative.
+In our unique residency programme, we invite you to be part of the magical Clos de Gaye community in south west France, where you can come together with other artists, facilitators, educators, cultural leaders, collectors and curators in extraordinary experiences that help you grow as an ‘artist-leader’, stretch the boundaries of your thinking of what your art can do in the world, and help you build a profitable, sustainable career as an artist or cultural creative.

 Residencies at Clos de Gaye